Last Updated on by

 4. Dress Well

 One thing that scares potential clients away is the way some lawyers dress.

 We all know that good dressing has a way of boosting our confidence.
 You are more confident when you dress cute than when you dress shabbily.

 If you really want to attract clients and make them think of hiring you, then, dress ready for them at all times.

-Dress ready for clients and don’t allow them to catch you casually dress for it belittles you.
-It lowers your dignity.
+Dress ready for clients and don’t allow them to catch you casually dress.
+Why.
+Because it belittles you, and it lowers your dignity.

 I’ve observed and seen clients rushing after lawyers, not because they know tons of laws, but because they are always on their best dress code.

 Most young lawyers don’t border about marketing their practice.
 Some put in little or no effort in adopting recent legal marketing ideas to market their practice or firms.
 Yet they complain about small clientele.